 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The British capture the Cape Town Colony, ending the Dutch East India Company’s role in the region but relinquished the colony to the Dutch in 1802 with the signing of the Treaty of Amiens.
-The British reannexed it in 1806 during the Napoleonic Wars with the Cape becoming a very important base prior to the opening of the Suez Canal in 1869.
+In 1802, they relinquished the colony back to the Dutch with the signing of the Treaty of Amiens but the British reannexed it in 1806 during the Napoleonic Wars with the Cape becoming a very important base prior to the opening of the Suez Canal in 1869.
 More

 George Washington Farewell address to the nation is published.
 Washington composed his political statement to the nation with the assistance of Alexander Hamilton and James Madison.
 It was designed to inspire and guide future generations, and embodied a classic statement of Federalist doctrine.